 Why do people keep trying it?
 Because many feel results.
 Reports include:

-Athletes claim less soreness and quicker bounce-back from heavy training.
+Athletes report less post-workout soreness and a quicker return to training.

-Real stories matter.
-A 55-year-old woman with arthritis may say she’s able to garden again without pain.
-A runner may notice shorter downtime between races.
-Skeptics may shrug, but users often see results that are hard to ignore.
+Real experiences matter.
+A person who was struggling with stiff joints might find they can move more comfortably after consistent sessions.
+A runner may notice shorter downtime between workouts.
+Skeptics may shrug, but users often see changes that are hard to ignore.

 What to Look For in a Device

-Home devices can be effective if powerful enough, but clinical sessions often use higher-grade equipment.
+Home devices can be effective if they deliver sufficient power, but professional settings often use higher-output equipment.

 The key?
-Don’t fall for flashy marketing.
-Focus on specs, not hype.
+Don't fall for flashy marketing.
+Focus on specifications, not hype.

 FAQs